Why Do I Need Green Donation Consultants?

 Is Deconstruction More Expensive than Demolition?

 Initially, deconstruction does cost more than demolition.
 That is because the materials must be disassembled carefully by a crew of skilled workers rather than destroyed by demolition machinery.
-However, once you factor in the tax savings, demolition often comes out ahead.
+However, once you factor in the tax savings, deconstruction often comes out ahead.

 We have provided a chart below of actual deconstruction and demolition costs/tax benefits.